Which social media platform is right for your business?

 Planning your marketing strategy?
 Choosing the best social media platform for your small business can help you find new customers, grow your sales, and increase your online presence.

 Demographic data is statistical data that is collected to measure and research how well a product or service is doing.
 It’s usually measured against characteristics like age, gender and professional or social status.
-Understanding these demographics helps you to target those you want to reach.
+Understanding these demographics and how they apply to social media helps you to target those you want to reach.
 They also show where you need to focus your marketing efforts and content energy the most.

-For example, whilst LinkedIn is a business-to-business (B2B) platform aimed at business owners and professionals to help them network and connect, Instagram is more commonly used by direct-to-consumer (D2C) brands.
+Another example would be that LinkedIn is a business-to-business (B2B) platform aimed at business owners and professionals to help them network and connect.
+In contrast, Instagram is more commonly used by direct-to-consumer (D2C) brands.

 Which social media platforms should you choose for your business?

-Some brands are very visual and lifestyle-based (think furniture stores), whereas others have in-depth case studies ready and waiting to meet their new readership online.
-Luckily, we’re here to help with which social media platforms are best for which content.
+Some brands are visual and lifestyle-based (think furniture stores), whereas others have in-depth case studies ready and waiting to meet their new readership online.
+What you choose will depend on your type of business, as well as the demographic you are aiming for.
+There are multiple routes to take.
+Luckily, we’re here to help you choose which social media platform is best for your business.

 Facebook for business